 Letters to Wilhelm Franke, a German national living in Springfield, Massachusetts, from family and friends in Germany.
 The letters are all in German and there is no translation available at this time.

 A paper titled "Jefferson County 1850," written by this Birmingham, Alabama, native at the request of the Birmingham Historical Society and includes a detailed listing of the county's merchants and political leaders circa 1850.

-This collection consists of thirteen letters and one postcard to Jennie Freely of Birmingham, Alabama and Goshen, Kentucky, from friends and family, and one letter to Isom Freely, Goshen, Kentucky, from his brother, Henry Freely, Birmingham, Alabama, April 10, 1957.
-The letters are dated from September 5, 1954 to September 19, 1957.
-The letters are about friends’ and families’ sicknesses and deaths, marriages, and other issues of daily life.
+Thirteen letters and one postcard to Jennie Freely of Birmingham, Alabama and Goshen, Kentucky, from friends and family, and one letter to Isom Freely, Goshen, Kentucky, from his brother, Henry Freely, Birmingham, Alabama.
+The letters are about friends' and families' sicknesses and deaths, marriages, and other issues of daily life.